Application Requirements

 Application Fee

 An application fee of US $75 is required.
-You’ll pay it by credit card through the online application.
+You will be prompted to pay the fee by credit card when submitting your application to review.

-Application fee waivers are available, and many are automatic.
-If a request is required, it must be submitted before an application is submitted.
-Fees paid before a waiver is requested and confirmed cannot be refunded.
+Application fee waivers are available, and many are automatically applied to your file.
+Requests must be made before submitting the application, as application fees paid before a waiver is requested and confirmed cannot be refunded.

 Fee Waiver Opportunities